-Sales Forecasts: A Question of Method, Not Magic is intended for the VP of sales at expansion-stage companies with direct sales organizations responsible for ensuring, administering, and reviewing accurate forecasts.
-The eBook:
+OpenView’s eBook, Sales Forecasts: A Question of Method, Not Magic is a resource that can help.
+Intended for the VP of sales at expansion-stage companies with direct sales organizations responsible for ensuring, administering, and reviewing accurate forecasts, the eBook:

 - Explains what forecasting is and why it’s important